AllwineDesigns/stl_cmd/README.md

 Outputs an stl file of a cone with the provided radius, top radius, height and number of segments.
 If the radius or height are omitted, they default to 1.
 If top radius is omittted, it defaults to 0.
 If top radius is greater than 0, it outputs a truncated cone.
 If segments is omitted, it defaults to 32.
 If no output file is provided, data is sent to stdout.

+### stl_torus

+    stl_torus [-o <outer radius> ] [-i <inner radius>] [ -s <segments> ] [ -c <cross sectional segments> ] [ <output file> ]

+Outputs an stl file of a torus with the provided inner radius, outter radius, and number of segments.
+If the inner radius is omitted, it defaults to .5.
+If outer radius is omittted, it defaults to 1.
+If segments is omitted, it defaults to 32.
+If cross sectional segments is omitted, it defaults to half the segments.
+If no output file is provided, data is sent to stdout.

 ### stl_merge

     stl_merge [ -o <output file> ] [ <input file> ... ]